gutomaia/pyNES/README.rst

  - Less gaps between what you are writing and what the compiler is doing.
  - Easier to extend

 Hi Level Functions are not templated anymore.
-However, th

 Example of waitvblank function: